Le Marais: what to do, where to eat, where to stay, where to shop

 This is one of the most famous places where you can eat in Le Marais.
-From 30 years, Robert and Louise amaze local and travelers with their dishes.
+For 30 years, Robert and Louise amaze locals and travelers with their dishes.
 Some of them are gluten-free too!

 It is in 64 Rue Vieille du Temple (Arrondissement 3).

 - Le Temps des Cerises